leclair-7/Studyer/README.md

 ==============================================================================================================

 To Do List:
-* POS tag the sentence and see if any of answer's noun is in lemmalist
 * PEG 100 list implement an all numerical metrics flashcard learning
 * session by session pickling remembering, cpickle for speed, maybe do a db
 * feed it a notes file then it gives learning, diaplaying pictues on django site,
 * unit tests for every function, code coverage
-* learn Django and put an SSH to Alderon login
+* learn Django and deploy on a server
 * find a thesaurus for hints, like dict = {word : [synonyms] }
 * learning mode and test mode and an easy switch between them